syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 N> If you need your hierarchical data model to respond to the property changes, then implement the `INotifyPropertyChanged` interface in your model class.

-Create a model repository class with the `ImageNodeInfo` collection property initialized with the required number of data objects in a new class file as shown in the following code example, and save it as `FileManagerViewModel.cs` file:
+Create a model repository class with the `Folders` collection property initialized with the required number of data objects in a new class file as shown in the following code example, and save it as `FileManagerViewModel.cs` file:

 {% tabs %}
 {% highlight c# tabtitle="FileManagerViewModel.cs" %}